 About the Bioscience Resource Project Website

-This website’s content is produced by BSR’s Science Director, Dr. Allison K. Wilson.
+This website’s content is produced by the Project’s Science Director, Dr. Allison K. Wilson.
 To contact Dr. Wilson click here.